Models

 find_tags(search_tags, recursive=False, include_groups=2) list[source]

 Find the base tags and their containing groups.
-This searches by short_base_tag, ignoring any ancestors or extensions/values.

 Parameters: